Why Register as a Supporting Artiste?

 Being on set

-Once registered as a Priority Artiste you will get the opportunity to work on various films, TV dramas, and commercials via your online organiser.
+Register as a Supporting Artist with Casting Collective, and you will have the opportunity to work on films, TV dramas, and commercials.
+This includes opportunities for stand-in, walk-on, or featured work.
 This is how it works:

 First you are offered work, usually by email but also by text or phone.
 We will ask you to be available for certain date/s and we may also need you to agree to other criteria such as location, rate or haircut specifications.